bryangopal/ecgan/README.md

 To run, type `python run.py` with the directory name of where you would like checkpoint and logging information saved.
 You can optionally modify program behavior with the following flags:

+`gen_mode`: How to use the GAN for downstream classification.
+Choices: `"replace"` (replace original data with GAN data) or `"augment"` (generate as many samples masked o)

+`skip_gan`: Skip GAN Training.
+Useful if you want to load state from a checkpoint.

 `skip_gan`: Skip GAN Training.
 Useful if you want to load state from a checkpoint.

 `gan_path`: GAN Checkpoint path to load.
 Must have been saved by a previous run of this program.